viryan123/Troll-Engine-Modif/README.md

 Troll Engine Modification is the modification of [Troll Engine](https://github.com/riconuts/troll-engine) that's used on the [Tails Gets Trolled mod](https://gamebanana.com/mods/320596).

+## THIS MODIFICATION IS DEAD!
+PLEASE USE THIS https://github.com/viryan123/Troll-Engine-New

 ## Installation:
 You must have [the most up-to-date version of Haxe](https://haxe.org/download/).